iamhabbeboy/minisend-app/README.md

 Run the app with `php artisan serve`

 ### Job Listener
-Run `php artisan queue:listen` to listen to mail queue
+Run `php artisan queue:listen` to listen to mail queue.